 It’s hard to have one foot in the past and one in the future.
 You don’t get to firmly be in the present.
 And that’s where I want to be this December.
 Living my life and enjoying the moments.
 I’ve had enough time to grieve.
 The future is now.
 You know, I hate to admit it, but I think Tolstoy was right.
 20 years was just enough time for me to figure it out.

 Lauren Weiss is a writer & college essay advisor based in Marblehead, MA.
-She has written about food allergies, young widowhood, food & lifestyle for nearly 20 years.
-She has been a regular columnist / blogger at the Food Allergy Website, TAPInto, Jersey Bites, Westfield Foodie and Young Widow – Chapter Two.
-Her work has also appeared in Redbook, Woman’s Day, NPR, MSNBC, The New York Observer, The Star-Ledger and The Baltimore Sun.
-Lauren has contributed to three cookbooks – she co-wrote a chapter with original recipes for CJP: From Our Kitchens, tested recipes for Kitchen Workshop: Pizza by Ruth Gresser and assisted with Trader Joe’s Lighten Up Cookbook by Susan Greeley.
-Lauren’s professional work experience includes VP of Marketing & Corporate Events at Bear Stearns, PR Director at the JCC of Central NJ, VP of Business Development at Impact Productions and Special Events Manager at NYU. and Lauren graduated with a BA in psychology from the University of Michigan and an MSW from Rutgers.
+Lauren has founded several web-based nonprofits including the Food Allergy Website, Westfield Foodie and Young Widow – Chapter Two.
+Lauren’s professional work experience includes VP of the Conference Group at Bear Stearns and PR Director at the JCC of Central NJ.
+Lauren graduated with a BA in Psychology from the University of Michigan.
 Originally a Jersey Girl, she recently moved to the North Shore of Boston with her husband, two daughters and a floppy cavechon.